 d.
-The Department Chair will submit a recommendation regarding reappointment in writing to the Dean of the College of Sciences and

-Arts.
-The faculty member will be notified of the decision and provided a copy of the document.
-If the Department Chair should make a decision different from that of the PT&R committee, the candidate may write a response and place it in the reappointment file before it goes to the Dean.
-The Chair shall transmit both the committee report and the Chair's recommendation to the dean of the college, who shall make the final decision on reappointment.
+The Department Chair will submit a written recommendation regarding reappointment to the Dean of the College of Sciences and Arts.
+The Dean shall make a written recommendation and forward all documentation to the Provost.
+The faculty member will be notified of the Dean's recommendation and provided a copy of the document.
+The Provost shall review the documentation and make a recommendation to the President.
+The President will make the final decision.